Codepact/codepact-terms/codepact-terms.md

 - No licence or right is granted over any intellectual property in the Product IP unless explicitly described in the Agreement.
 - Customer does not have any right to resell or sub-licence the Product IP unless the Agreement explicitly provides otherwise.
 - If Customer provides Feedback to Provider, Customer Transfers Intellectual Property Ownership in the Feedback (and any resulting enhancements to the Service) to Provider.
+- If Customer is a legal services entity, Customer may only use Codepact templates or documents to generate new agreements during the Term.
+- If the Agreement is cancelled or the Term expires and is not renewed, Customer may keep any executed agreements generated using Codepact, but must cease using Codepact tempaltes or documents to generate new documents.

 ## 21. First party claim limits